Errors

 Status Meaning When

-400 Bad Request Invalid request parameters (missing fields, wrong types, unknown fields)
+400 Bad Request Invalid request parameters (missing fields, wrong types)

 401 Unauthorized Missing, invalid, or expired API key / JWT token